Perseus: A Simple and Optimal High-Order Method for Variational Inequalities: A Regularized High-Order Model and Algorithm

 \section{A Regularized High-Order Model and Algorithm}

 In this section, we present our algorithmic derivation of \textsf{Perseus} and provide a theoretical convergence guarantee for the method.
-We provide intuition into why \textsf{Perseus} and its restarted version yield fast rates of convergence for VI problems.
-We present a full treatment of the global and local convergence of \textsf{Perseus} and its restarted version for both the monotone setting and the nonmonotone setting under the Minty condition.
+We provide intuition into why \textsf{Perseus} and its restarted version yield the fast rates of convergence for VI problems.
+We present a complete treatment of the global and local convergence of \textsf{Perseus} and several restarted versions of our method for both the monotone setting and the nonmonotone setting under the Minty condition.